 Production and Transduction of T Cells for GPCR-Mediated Homing Assays

 Demonstrator: Aiman Ayesha

+Add “Day 1” to conner of the video for shots 2.1 -2.3

 To begin, coat 10-centimeter tissue culture plates with 5 milliliters of 50 micrograms per milliliter poly-D-lysine solution prepared in sterile water [1].
 Incubate the plates at room temperature for 45 minutes [2].
 Then, wash the plates two times with sterile PBS without calcium and magnesium to ensure no residue remains [3].